 The Nigerian Army

-Before we find out Nigerian army salary by ranks, let us trace the history of the Nigerian Army.
+Before we find out the Nigerian army salary by rank, let us trace the history of the Nigerian Army.

 According to the article titled “Brief History of the Nigerian Army,” on the Nigeria Army Defense Headquarters’ website, you can track the formation of the Nigerian Army to 1863, but it was officially named Nigerian Army after independence in 1960.